gdtk-uq/gdtk/doc/developer-notes.md

 ## Making a commit

+The following was written when using Mercurial as our revision control system.
+With the move to git, this process will need some revision itself.
+For a good introduction to git, look at https://www.atlassian.com/git

 Before making the commit, I look to see if there are any other commits that have appeared since the start of my session and, if there are any, pull them.
 I usually also update but there is a finite probability that the other commits will interfere with my new code.
-If that happens, the merge tool usually does a good job of integrating the pulled changes into my current tree of files.
+If that happens, the rebase/merge tool usually does a good job of integrating the pulled changes into my current tree of files.
 Often, there are no files to be merged and the update proceeds cleanly but I now need to check that code is still working.